SaraSanSan/SaraSanSan/README.md

 # “_Let the dataset change your mindset_.”
 -Hans Rosling-

 ### print("Hello, world!
 I'm Sara Sánchez 👋")

+Resolute, methodical, and enthusiastic.
+I studied two bachelor’s degrees in Economics and International Relations.

-Methodical, resourceful and outgoing, I studied economics and international relations.
-After a first stage in HR in Inditex, I decided to join a startup where I have enjoyed managing a multinational team and taking care of multiple key areas of the business.
-Now, with new skills in Data Analysis and Business Intelligence, I'm ready for a fresh challenge that allows me to integrate my background and experience in the field of business strategy!
+After an initial stage in HR, I set out to prepare for high-level civil service exams while developing my own digital project.
+However, in 2022 I decided to join a startup where I have enjoyed managing a multinational team and taking charge of multiple key areas of a fast-growing company.

+Now, after enhancing my skills in Data Analysis & Business Intelligence, I am ready for a challenge that allows me to integrate my training and experience in the field of business strategy!

+PS: You can reach me or download my curriculum in https://es.linkedin.com/in/sara-sanchez-santiago :)

 <!--